 Like I say it’s not the worst thing in the world & the pressure on purchasing the upsells is a little less than many of the other programs I’ve seen recently but again I’d just much have preferred transparency from the outset.

 Anyway on that note that brings me onto…

-My Verdict – Is Jamie’s Wealthy Agency a Scam?
+Is Wealthy Agency a Scam?

-Well in my opinion the program is certainly overhyped & I find it very unlikely that you’ll end up earning the amount of income talked above in the promo video but in the same breath I definitely wouldn’t say it’s a scam.
+Well, in my opinion, the program is certainly overhyped & I find it very unlikely that you’ll end up earning the amount of income talked above in the promo video but in the same breath, I definitely wouldn’t say it’s a scam.

 Jamie has put together some pretty good training videos inside of the Wealthy Agency program & as I mentioned throughout this review the method itself that it’s based around is actually sound & possible to make money with.
 It’s also very similar to the method that’s taught in Tai Lopez’s Social Media Marketing Agency program too.